alexeygrigorev/mlwiki.org/index.php/Vector_Clock.md

 ---
-title: "Vector Clock"
 layout: default
 permalink: /index.php/Vector_Clock
+tags:
+- algorithms
+- database-systems-architecture
+- distributed-systems
+title: Vector Clock
 ---

-# Vector Clock

 ## Vector Clock
 Vector Clock is a popular data structure for ensuring ordering of events in distributes systems.
 It is often used for achieving [Eventual Consistency](Eventual_Consistency)